pyControl/docs/docs/user-guide/hardware.md

 ![Port adapter](../media/hardware/port_adapter.png)

 ---

-# Interfacing with external hardware
+## Interfacing with external hardware

 Behavioural setups often comprise a mixture of pyControl hardware devices (see below) and external user-created or commercial hardware.
 Interfacing pyControl with external hardware requires both creating a physical electrical connection between the devices, and instantiating Python objects representing the device in the hardware definition or task file.

 Options for creating an electrical connection are:

 - The BNC connectors on the breakout board, which can be used for analog or digital input or output (see above).
 Each connector carries one signal line and one ground connection.
 They are often used for triggering external devices from pyControl or triggering pyControl events from external devices.
 They can also be used to output sync pulses for synchronising  pyControl data with video or physiology data, as detailed in the [synchronisation](synchronisation.md) user guide.
 - Connect to one or more lines on a behaviour port.
 The easiest way to do this is usually using the screw terminal connector on the port adapter board (see above).
-This is a good option of you need to connect multiple signals, and the 5V or 12V lines can be used to power small external devices.
+This is a good option if you need to connect multiple signals, and the 5V or 12V lines can be used to power small external devices.
 For example, we typically mount a port adapter board on the inside of the setup's sound attenuating chamber to control the house light, power the fan and send sync pulses to the camera, as shown [here](https://github.com/pyControl/hardware/tree/master/Sound_attenuating_chamber_small).
 - Design a custom printed circuit board (PCB) with an RJ45 connector to connect to a breakout board behaviour port.
 This requires more work initially, but may make sense if you need to implement custom circuitry and want to scale to multiple setups.
 Complete design files for all the pyControl devices are in the hardware repository and provide a good starting point for thinking about your own designs.
 They were created in [Eagle](https://www.autodesk.co.uk/products/eagle/overview) PCB, which is available as a freeware version (with a restriction on board size, but still sufficient for many applications) and also is free for academic use.

 To define custom external hardware in your hardware definition or task file there are two options.
 The simplest is to instantiate the individual inputs and/or outputs directly in the hardware definition.
 These may be pyControl `Digital_input`, `Analog_input` or `Digital_output` objects (see above), or Micropython objects; [pyb.DAC](https://docs.micropython.org/en/latest/library/pyb.DAC.html)  for analog output, and [pyb.I2C](https://docs.micropython.org/en/latest/library/pyb.I2C.html) or [pyb.UART](https://docs.micropython.org/en/latest/library/pyb.UART.html) for serial communication.